 - Katie: That’s for sure.

 Anne’s responsiveness at #20 and #22 must have played a part in sending this conversation into Mutually-Enriching-Conversation-Land.
 I believe Anne’s voice tone of the #20 paraphrase must have conveyed her excitement at hearing of that opportunity to go shopping with Grandma.
 I can imagine an immediate connection being made.
 No longer is Anne pulling details of the Eyes Alive doll, which had to have become rather uninteresting to Katie after the cold/warm effect was covered.
 That paraphrase hit the really important part of the New Doll: Grandma!
-Golden topic achieved.
+The Golden Topic.

 Find the Golden Topic